Ride to Ushuaia – Then Take a Cruise to Antarctica!

 Total – 2,100 miles

 Roads are mostly paved and in very good condition.
-There is several hundred kilometers of gravel in Patagonia, but the gravel is hard-packed and well maintined and does not require technical skills.
+There is several hundred miles of gravel in Patagonia, but the gravel is hard-packed and well maintined and does not require technical skills.
 The entire trip is very suitable for two-up riding.
 In Patagonia, high winds are often prevalent.
 The windy section of the trip is almost entirely on straight roads, which we’ve classified as “Tame”.
 The “Tame” designation is not to suggest “uninteresting”.
 It’s meant to designate good paved highways that do not entail twisties or significant changes in elevation.

 This trip is intended for experienced riders.